Canceling In-Person Learning Due to Inclement Weather

 Information and Procedures

-In the event of hazardous amounts of snow, ice, extreme cold, low-temperature wind chills or other emergency situations that pose safety concerns, the District 303 Superintendent may choose to implement a:
+In the event of hazardous amounts of snow, ice, extreme cold, low-temperature wind chills, or other emergency situations that pose safety concerns, the District 303 Superintendent may choose to implement a/an:

 • Delayed start